 Wondering how well your sales development team is doing?
 We've compiled a huge list of benchmarks for the SDR metrics that matter.

 We work with a lot of sales development teams to help them automate processes that more fairly distribute accounts and make sure reps are working the right accounts at the right time.
 (Is this something you’re dealing with?
-Gradient Works book management software might be just the thing you need.)
+Gradient Works dynamic book management software might be just the thing you need.)

 One of the common denominators across every BDR and SDR team we’ve talked to is the complexity of measuring - and compensating - these reps.
 There are so many ways to measure a BDR’s success, and most of them go well beyond tracking that rep’s activity or productivity.